 The following designs are an attempt to greatly speed up build times without sacrificing much (if any) defensibility.
 The base on the left is an example of how to start a new base if you don't yet have a Hyperwave Decoder.
 This would get you 2 Hangars, a General Stores, Radar, and Living Quarters by day 26.
 You can of course skip the Large Radar if you have already researched Hyperwave (in which case you would no doubt place the Hyperwave above your first Stores).

 The base on the right is a complete version of this base.
 Notice that the General Stores above the Access Lift is the only facility that has been removed if you did not build the Radar, so if you are paying for dirt, you will not suffer greatly.
 This build has only 5 wasted spaces, which is less than any other defensible build using 3 Hangars.
 If you really want the extra corridor space, you can skip the bottom-most Living Quarters.
 The corridor is, of course, indestructible, as it is done with General Stores.
-As a warning, if you have not eliminated the base disjoint bug, you will probably have to rotate the base 90/180 degrees ,or you will find your soldiers sealed off from the aliens.
-Furthermore, if you expect to be attacked within a short period of time, you may not yet have swapped your choke point from the Access Lift to the General Stores on the left.
+Note that if you expect to be attacked within a short period of time, you may not yet have swapped your choke point from the Access Lift to the General Stores on the left.

 Lastly, the base on the right is an alternative 2 Hangar build.